 - It can be difficult to understand Shakespearian language.

 - After her encounter with Lukas, Elisa vowed to hate all Swiss men.

-Count vs. Non-Count Nouns
+Count vs. Non-count Nouns

 Less or Fewer?
 Many or Much?

 The adjectives less and fewer are both used to indicate a smaller amount of the noun they modify.
 Many and much are used to indicate a large amount of something.
-People often will use these pairs words interchangeably; however, the words fewer and many are used with count nouns, while less and much are used with non-count nouns:
+People often use these pairs words interchangeably; however, the words fewer and many are used with count nouns, while less and much are used with non-count nouns:

 - The pet day care has fewer dogs than cats this week.

 - Next time you make these cookies, you should use less sugar.